-When your child has reached his or her 7th birthday by the start of the school term, you must begin complying with Missouri’s compulsory attendance law.
+When your child has reached his or her 7th birthday you must begin complying with Missouri’s compulsory attendance law.

 As the homeschool parent, you have the ability to choose the date on which your family’s annual “school term” begins.
 However, this date would apply to all students in your family and must not be changed throughout the duration of your homeschool.

-If you decide to begin your child’s education before their 7th birthday in a formal way—providing regular instruction, keeping a logbook, and keeping track of topics of instruction—it is best to stay in compliance with all of Missouri’s homeschooling guidelines from that point forward, even if your child has not technically reached the age of compulsory attendance.
+If you decide to begin your child’s education before his or her 7th birthday in a formal way—providing regular instruction, keeping a logbook, and keeping track of topics of instruction—it is best to stay in compliance with all of Missouri’s homeschooling guidelines from that point forward, even if your child has not technically reached the age of compulsory attendance.

 Similarly, if you've already enrolled your child in a public school at age 5 or 6, he or she must obey the compulsory attendance law immediately until you formally request in writing that your child be dropped from that school’s attendance rolls.